icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 ### The concept of programming

-* Programming is a tool to solve a problems that you have in the domain of computers
+* Programming is a tool to solve problems that you have in the domain of computers
 * The purpose of a program _is_, and _ought to be_, something that transforms data into other forms of data
-* Try to solve _the_ specific problem you have, not _a_ general problem you _might_ have
+* Try to solve _the specific_ problem you have, not _a general_ problem you _might_ have

-* Programming languages, compilers, libraries, etc, are just tools
+* Programming languages, compilers, libraries, etc, are just tools, they are not worldviews nor signals of social status

 ### Problem solving

-* Understand the purpose of the problem that you are solving
+* Understand the purpose of the program that you are writing
 * To solve a problem there are four steps of thought that need taken sequentially and cannot be skipped:
 	* Purpose
 	* Function